Zach-Deladev/tsellios-k9-academy/README.md

 2. What we do section:

-    - These images are interactive and on hover a orange overlay appears with text guiding the user to click on them to find out more.
+    - These images are interactive and on hover, an orange overlay appears with text guiding the user to click on them to find out more.

 ![Interactive links](assets/images/readme/about-interactive-links.png "Interactive Links")

-3. Our mission section to give confidence to the user that the business aligns with their needs.
+3. Our mission section is to give confidence to the user that the business aligns with their needs.

-4. Small gallery of photos of the staff training with their dogs.
+4. A small gallery of photos of the staff training with their dogs.

-    - This gallery uses Bootstrap grid to make it responsive.
+    - This gallery uses a Bootstrap grid to make it responsive.
     - All images are free from stretch and pixelation.
     - All images have relevant alternative text equivalents for the visually impaired.